jasonbarbee/TekLinksCodeCamp-Jan-2017/Ansible/Ansible.md

 ---
 # But... what does it do for me?
-From Ansible.com
-"Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs."
+> "Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs."
+-- Ansible.com

+---
+# Even Cisco is in this game
+> "The work the Ansible team is doing… is something the entire industry should be paying attention to."
+--Lew Tucker, VP & CTO, Cloud Computing, Cisco

 ---
 # What about Chef/Puppet/other tool?